 cosmic radiation: Penetrating ionizing radiation, both particulate and electromagnetic, that originates in outer space.
-Secondary cosmic rays, formed by interactions in the earth's atmosphere, account for about 45 to 50 millirem of the 300 millirem of natural background radiation that an average member of the U.S. public receives in a year.
+Secondary cosmic rays, formed by interactions in the earth's atmosphere, account for about 45 to 50 millirem of the 300 millirem of natural background radiation that an average U.S. citizen receives in a year.

 curie (Ci): The original unit used to express the decay rate of a sample of radioactive material.
-The curie is a unit of activity of radioactive substances equivalent to $3.70 \times 10^{10}$ disintegrations per second; it is approximately the amount of activity produced by 1 gram of radium-226.
+The curie is a unit of activity of radioactive substances equivalent to 3.70×10^{10} disintegrations per second; it is approximately the amount of activity produced by 1 gram of radium-226.
 It is named for Marie and Pierre Curie who discovered radium in 1898.
-The curie is the basic unit of radioactivity used in the system of radiation units in the United States, referred to as "traditional" units.
-See becquerel.
+The curie is the basic unit of radioactivity used in the system of radiation units in the U.S., which is referred to as a "traditional" unit.
+See becquerel (Bq).